 Intertidal Ecology Undergraduate Researchers collect biodiversity data in intertidal transects permanently established around Appledore Island as part of a long-term monitoring program using National Park Service protocols.
 These transects are critical to evaluate the effects of climate change and introduced species in the Gulf of Maine, as well as to document shifts in species distribution and abundance.
 Researchers identify all species in their transects, analyze transect data, and design future studies.
 The program provides expertise in New England intertidal organisms, data analysis, and excellent training for employment in marine biodiversity surveys.

 Appropriate coursework in marine invertebrates and phycology is strongly recommended.
 Previous experience at SML is preferred, but not required.
 Relevant SML courses include: Ecology & the Marine Environment, Field Marine Invertebrate Biology, and the Shoals Research Apprenticeship.

-Dates: July 29 - August 16, 2019 (3 weeks)
+Dates: July 27 - August 17, 2020 (3 weeks)

-SML Research Symposium: August 10, 2019
+SML Research Symposium: August 8, 2020

-Four interns will be selected.
+Four researchers will be selected.